-In 2016, there was an estimated number of 135,500 jobs in the United States for Municipal Clerk.
+In the United States, there were 135,500 jobs for Municipal Clerk in 2016.
 New jobs are being produced at a rate of 6.4% which is above the national average.
 The Bureau of Labor Statistics predicts 8,700 new jobs for Municipal Clerk by 2026.
-There will be an estimated 12,600 positions for Municipal Clerk per year.
+Due to new job openings and attrition, there will be an average of 12,600 job openings in this field each year.

 The states with the most job growth for Municipal Clerk are Vermont, Utah, and Texas.
 Watch out if you plan on working in Maryland, Alaska, or New Jersey.
 These states have the worst job growth for this type of profession.